Experiment of Allystar HD9310

 At first I configured GNSS satellites and frequency bands.
 We can choose satellites and frequency bands at “CFG-NAVSAT” in “CFG” of AR Message menu.
 In my HD9310, GPS L1 (L1 C/A), QZSS L1, and QZSS L6 were selected.
 We can choose them by selecting the check boxes and pressing “Send” to configure it.
 On the other hand, pressing “poll” to read the configuration.

 I selected all the check boxes, and pressed “Send” and “Poll.”
 The Satrack unselected GPS L1C, BDS, GLONASS, QZSS L1C, Galileo, IRNSS, and SBAS.
 According to TAU1302/1303 Multi-band RTK EVK, the option C of HD9310 can process BDS B1I, GLONASS L1, Galileo L1OF, and SBAS L1 signals.
 I expect the functions for further firmware updates.
-The check boxes of GPS L2C, GPS L5, QZSS L2C, and QZSS L5 were remained checked, but their signals did not appear at Signal Strengh.
+The check boxes of GPS L2C, GPS L5, QZSS L2C, and QZSS L5 were remained checked, but their signals did not appear at Signal Strength.
 Therefore, I rolled back the configuration of GPS L1, QZSS L1, and QZSS L6.

 Next, I tried to obtain RTCM output.
 In Satrack’s Port Monitor, we could not see non-ASCII characters of the serial port communications.
 But strsvr of RTKLIB Windows version presents such non-ASCII characters and it’s rtknavi can decode the RTCM messages.
 Therefore, I tried, in vain, to obtain RTCM messages.
 My HD9310 seems not to have the capabilities of handling RTCM messages.
 Non-ASCII characters in this Input Stream Monitor seems to be L6D messages.